A 2013 Traffic Jam That Still Dogs Chris Christie: QuickTake Q&Aby and

-1. What was Christie’s role?
+1. What did we learn about Christie’s role?

 4. Who (else) was involved?

 Wildstein, Baroni’s right-hand man at the agency that owns and operates the bridge, the Port Authority of New York and New Jersey, pleaded guilty to conspiracy and will be sentenced later.
 He said both Kelly and Baroni helped him put the plot to punish Fort Lee Mayor Mark Sokolich into motion.
 David Samson, a Christie appointee who was chairman of the Port Authority at the time, pleaded guilty to a federal corruption charge in a separate case that stemmed from the bridge investigation.
 Wildstein testified that Bill Stepien, another former top Christie aide also now working for Trump, knew about the lane closings in advance.
 Stepien wasn’t charged and has denied having anything to do with a plot.

 5. What’s the fallout?

 Bridgegate loomed over Christie’s unsuccessful campaign for the Republican presidential nomination, which ended in February.
 His popularity in New Jersey plunged to historic lows, falling to 21 percent in one poll.
 The Bridgegate trial put on display the grubbiness of New Jersey politics, where World Trade Center wreckage was passed out as political favors.
 It cast a particularly harsh light on Christie, who was portrayed as a vicious, obscenity-spewing bully.
 With his term ending in January 2018, it’s possible that Christie could find political rebirth in a Trump administration.
 Some New Jersey Democrats have begun discussing impeachment.
 Others think it wouldn’t be worth the trouble.